Illinois State University

 1. Placed on an agenda of the Executive Committee, or a standing internal Senate committee, 48 hours before a meeting of said committee; or,

-2. Delivered to the Senate chairperson, secretary, or administrative clerk 24 hours before a Senate meeting; or;
+2. Delivered electronically or in person to the Senate chairperson, secretary, or administrative clerk 24 hours before a Senate meeting; or ,

 3. Communicated orally to the Senate or to a standing internal committee of the Senate (including the Executive Committee).